zixlin7/aws-toolkit-visual-studio/CONTRIBUTING.md

 Tests are run as part of the build steps in msbuild.
 You can also run tests from within Visual Studio by using the Test Explorer.

+### Adding Metrics

+Instructions for how to prototype and develop metrics specific to this Toolkit can be found on the [Toolkit Common repo](https://github.com/aws/aws-toolkit-common/tree/master/telemetry).

 ### Known Issues

 -   The Toolkit currently does not compile under Visual Studio 2019